rocketbot-cl/Appium/README.md

 This command allows you to list the available emulated devices.

 5. Connect Emulated Device
 This command allows you to connect an emulated device and configure the server.

-If this is the first time you connect the device, the command may fail because you must start the operating system.
-If this happens, run the command again.
+6. Get Current Application Information
+This command allows you to get the package name and activity name of the application that is currently running on the Android device.

+7. Start application
+This command allows you to start an application on the Android device.
+To get the package name and activity name, you can use the Get Current Application Information command

-6. Simple Swipe
+8. Simple Swipe
 This command allows you to perform a simple swipe on the Android device screen.

-7. Tap on coordinates
+9. Tap on coordinates
 This command allows you to tap on a specific coordinate on the screen.

+10. Tap on element
+This command allows you to tap on a specific element on the screen.

-8. Send keys
+11. Send keys
 This command allows you to send keys to a specific selector of the Android device.

-9. Get text
+12. Get text
 This command allows you to get the text of a specific selector of the Android device.

+13. Get text by coordinates
+This command allows you to get the text of an element located at a specific position of the Android device.

-10. Screenshot
+14. Screenshot
 This command allows you to capture the screen of the Android device and store the image in the specified path.

+15. Run command on device
+This command allows you to run a command on the Android device terminal.

-11. Disconnect device
+16. Disconnect device
 This command allows you to disconnect the Android or emulated device that is being automated